deloyxd/my-boilerplate/README.md

 You can then start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

-You can modify the `metadata` in `app/layout.tsx` to change the title, description, and your github repo link.
+You can modify the `metadata` in `src/config/metadata.ts` to change the title and description of the site. you can also modify the github link of your project in `other` section.

 ## Optimized Fonts